How to Design a Website: A Step-by-Step Guide from Idea to Launch

 Web design can have a significant influence on the performance and popularity of a website.
 If your site is visually appealing and functions smoothly, visitors are more likely to explore your content and return.

 Unfortunately, many website owners feel like hiring professional web designers is the only way to create a website of high quality.
 Although a good option, it can be pricey to design a website this way.

-Luckily there are other ways to get a well-designed website without spending thousands of dollars – one of them is doing the job yourself.
+Luckily there are other ways to get a well-designed website without spending thousands of dollars – one of them is creating a website yourself.

 This article will show you how to design a website without needing any technical skills or knowledge.